 Riding the wave of entrepreneurship among the middle classes, Avon became a social phenomenon during the 20th century.
 While Avon can no longer claim to be the powerful brand they once were, they remain a household name in the 21st century.
-In May 2017, the company had over 18 million followers on Facebook, placing it in fourth among the global beauty giants.
-The firm should be seen as having a significant online presence overall, given Avon’s beauty videos had claimed over 55 million views on YouTube by February 2017.
+In a 2019 survey of U.S. women, 78 percent of respondents reported that they were familiar with Avon, making it one of the most well-known cosmetic brands in the United States.
+However, only 10 percent of U.S. women use Avon on a regular basis.

 The sharp decline in financial returns has prompted a rethink in the firm’s strategies with the door-to-door approach coming under fire in the internet age.
-According to a 2016 survey, 61 percent of consumers who conducted beauty activities online used the internet to make purchases.
+Despite having an online store, Avon is not listed in a 2019 ranking of the leading online beauty stores in the United States.
 As the internet moves from being solely a consumer information source to a retail platform, it is hard to see which doors Avon’s numerous sales representatives will be knocking on next.